schurr-lab/git-tutorial/README.md

 ---

-# GitHub Sign-In (Important)
+# GitHub Sign-In

-When you run `git clone`, Git may open a **GitHub login window** in your browser.
+Git may open a **GitHub login window** in your browser.

-This is normal.
-GitHub requires authentication when accessing organization repositories.

-You will see two options:

-- **Sign in with your browser (recommended)**
-- **Use a Personal Access Token**
+Choose:

-Choose **Sign in with your browser**.
+**Sign in with your browser**

+If you use **two-factor authentication**, enter the code from your authenticator app.

+If a page asks you to authorize the **Git Ecosystem**, click it and confirm.

 ---

-# Two-Factor Authentication

-If you have **two-factor authentication (2FA)** enabled on GitHub, you may be asked to verify your login.

-Common methods include:

-- GitHub mobile app
-- Authenticator apps (Authy, Google Authenticator, etc.)

-Open your authenticator app and enter the **6-digit code** when prompted.

----

-# Important Note (Git Ecosystem Screen)

-Some users see a page asking them to authorize the **Git Ecosystem**.

-If this page appears:

-1. Click **Git Ecosystem**
-2. The **green confirmation button** will become enabled
-3. Click the green button to continue

-After authorization completes, the repository will finish cloning automatically.

----

 # After Cloning

-You should now see a new directory:
+You should see:

 ```
 git-tutorial/